 Who Is Fotopro?

-After a bit of digging, I found out that the Fotopro brand has been around for many years in China, but their availability is more recent in North America.
+After a bit of digging, I found out that the Fotopro brand has been around for many years in China, but its availability is more recent in North America.
 After a quick email exchange with the US distributors, FotoproUSA, they sent me one of their Eagle Series tripods for testing, as well as one of their travel tripods that will be covered in a separate review.

 To get a better sense of the Fotopro brand I then spent a long time researching the full product catalogue on the Fotopro website and the FotoproUSA website.
 One thing that immediately struck me was the broad range of price brackets that their tripods occupy.
 Fotopro makes everything from sub-$200 tripods, all the way up to $1400 tripods in the Eagle series.
-This is an interesting tactic that isn’t really seen from any other support brands that sell in North America.
+This is an interesting tactic that isn’t seen from any other support brands that sell in North America.
 In general, here, a brand will pick a price bracket and stick within it.
 This is akin to Gitzo or Really Right Stuff making a sub-$200 tripod, or Velbon making a $1000+ tripod.

 There’s a good reason I’m pointing this out at the beginning of this review.
 If you’re going to spend $1050-$1400 on a tripod+head package, I think there is always, at least here in North America, an element of the purchasing equation that takes into account the prestige of a brand.
 People lust after Gitzo tripods, and they aspire to own something from Really Right Stuff or ProMediaGear.
 These are brands that top people’s tripod wish lists partly because they are prestige brands that people know to occupy the high-end price bracket.

-I personally feel that if you make tripods for every price bracket, you lose an element of that prestige and it makes it harder for people to swallow a high price on your top models.
+I feel that if you make tripods for every price bracket, you lose an element of that prestige and it makes it harder for people to swallow a high price on your top models.
 Before writing this review, I showed the tripod to some photography friends and pitched this hypothesis to them.
 To a person, they all agreed with me.
 But, they were also as intrigued as I was about the Eagle tripod I put in front of them.